It just doesn't get any better than biology!

 Dan studied Biology at St Peter's College, Oxford, specialising in Botany.
 After 15 years in the music business he changed careers, and is now in his 14th year teaching Biology at Caterham School.
 His specialist interest is Evolution.
 Outside school hours Dan can be found either playing the double bass in jazz clubs or at right mid for Oxted Vets hockey team.

-Andrew Taylor BSc (Hons) Teacher of Biology, Head of Second Year, Head of Staff Development
+Andrew Taylor BSc (Hons) Teacher of Biology, Head of First Year, Head of Staff Development

 Andrew is a University of Exeter graduate with a BSc (Hons) degree in Biological Sciences.
 He has been at Caterham School teaching Biology, Chemistry and Junior Science since 1997.
 His subject interests include Ecology and Biological Statistics.
 Andrew is Head of Staff Development and Head of Second Year.
 You will see Andrew running sailing courses at a local sailing centre or taking pupils on sailing adventure holidays in the Mediterranean.
 He is also keen on Drama and enjoys working behind the scenes as the stage manager for school productions.